Skip to content

 3. It disrupts the seasonal rhythms of plants.

-Artificial light can cause plants to flower earlier in the season disrupting their relationship with pollinators resulting in lower fruit and seed production.
+Artificial light can cause plants to flower earlier in the season, disrupting their relationship with pollinators which results in lower fruit and seed production.

 Naturally dwindling light at the end of the growing season triggers plants to prepare for winter.
-Artificial light may interrupt vital functions necessary to survive the cold season.
+Artificial light may interrupt vital functions necessary for plants to survive the cold season.

 4. Artificial light impacts human health, too.

-Exposure to artificial light beyond a natural day cycle throws off our circadian rhythm which can have health-related consequences including sleep disorders, obesity, depression, diabetes, cancer, and more.
+Exposure to artificial light beyond a natural day cycle throws off our circadian rhythm, which can have health-related consequences, including sleep disorders, anxiety, obesity, depression, diabetes, cancer, and more.

 We should also consider the impact on our psychological health when we can’t escape city lights and experience a naturally dark sky.
-Being able to connect with the night sky can be meditative and helps us understand better our place in the universe.
+Being able to connect with the night sky can be meditative—it helps us better understand our place in the universe.

 227 S 6th St.